How to make Seville orange marmalade

 1.75 litres (3pints) water

 Remove lemon zest, wrap well and freeze to use another time.
+Cut lemon in half and squeeze juice.
+Reserve.

 Line a bowl with muslin square and reserve pips.